Albenzoo/PokeCard-NFT/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is an NFT marketplace based on the creation and exchange of collectible NFT cards.
-This app is connected with the Ethereum blockchain (Goerli testnet) through web3.js and interact with a smart contract.
+This app is connected with the Ethereum blockchain (by default Goerli testnet) through web3.js and interact with a smart contract.
 In this project you can find everything you need to make a decentralized app:

 - Smart contract used and how to deploy it